 Electronics based Assistive Technology

-AT products are designed to maintain, improve and enable an individual’s independent day to day functioning, both for the elderly and for people with disabilities.
-Assistive electronics devices aim to easing connectivity and communication for individuals with sensory, physical or cognitive difficulties, impairments and disabilities to enable them to fully participate in society.
-Assistive devices for the elderly can restore confidence, improve mobility and provide peace of mind to their families, knowing that their loved one is safe.
+Assistive technology electronics devices aim to easing connectivity and communication for individuals with sensory, physical or cognitive difficulties, impairments and disabilities to enable them to fully participate in society.
+Assistive technology devices for the elderly can restore confidence, improve mobility and provide peace of mind to their families, knowing that their loved one is safe.
+Assistive Technology products are designed to maintain, improve and enable an individual’s independent day to day functioning, both for the elderly and for people with disabilities.

 - Augmentative and Alternative Communication (AAC)

 Some of the most popular Electronics based Assistive Technology devices in the market include, Hearing aids, communication aids, screen readers, pill organizers and memory aids among others.
 According to World Health Organisation, globally, currently more than one billion people need one or more assistive products and by 2030 about 2 billion people would need at least one assistive product.
 This calls for increased investment and researches in Assistive Technology, and future appears very encouraging for the elderly and the differently abled.

 Let’s take a quick look at some of popular assistive devices in the above-mentioned categories that aids various impairments!

 - Screen readers: Ideal for people with low vision, screen readers help to convert text to speech and magnify text on screen.